owhonda-moses/bbc-news-nlp/README.md

 ### Sub-Category Classification
 The primary challenge was the lack of pre-existing sub-category labels.
 Our approach was:
-1.  **Weak Supervision:** We generated initial "noisy" labels using a keyword-matching script.
+1.  **Weak Supervision:** We generated initial noisy labels using a keyword-matching script.
 2.  **Baseline Model:** We fine-tuned a `DistilBERT` model on this data, achieving high accuracy (~90%) but a low macro F1-score (~0.51), indicating poor performance on rare classes.
 3.  **Class Imbalance:** We diagnosed the issue using a detailed classification report, which confirmed that the model was ignoring minority classes.
-4.  **Iteration 1: Class Weights:** We re-trained the model using class weights to penalize errors on minority classes more heavily.
-This dramatically improved the F1-score to ~0.68.
+4.  **Iteration 1: Class Weights:** We re-trained the model using class weights to penalize errors on minority classes more heavily, which dramatically improved the F1-score to ~0.68.
 5.  **Iteration 2: Data Augmentation:** We used a T5 model to generate synthetic data for the most underperforming classes.
 This provided a slight additional boost to the F1-score but showed signs of diminishing returns.

 ### Custom Named Entity Recognition